 How Meditation Benefits the Skin

 Meditation helps beat stress by slowing your breathing and heart rate, which lowers those stress hormone levels.
-Subsequently, lowering stress can help lower inflammation, which in turn benefits inflammatory skin conditions.

-Other Ways Meditation Benefits People with Inflammatory Skin Conditions
+Other Meditation Benefits

 Research also shows that chronic itch activates the same areas of the brain as stress and pain.
 Meditation helps deactivate those same areas.